-Or, at least, striving to understand why that particular thing is important to your partner.
+Or, at least, striving to understand why that particular thing is relevant to your partner.
 What makes him/her tick?

-For example.
-I believe that my better half is a genius!
-I have no doubt about that.
-He is absolutely amazing with the latest technologies, social media and he understands how things work.
+For example, I believe that my partner is a genius!
+I do not doubt that.
+He is terrific with the latest technologies, social media and he understands how things work.
 He knows everything about the whole industry, new revolutionary innovations and he always predicts correctly where technologies will develop.

-I was trying to read tech news and I was only getting more confused… growing even more impatient with myself for not digging the whole excitement other people share about technologies.
-But then I realised that I DON’T HAVE TO.
-I have my own set of interests and I should concentrate on that.
+I was trying to read tech news, and I was only getting more confused… growing even more impatient with myself for not digging the whole excitement other people share about technologies.
+But then I realized that I DON’T HAVE TO.
+I have my own set of interests, and I should concentrate on that.
 If this is important to my partner, it’s great!
 We are, after all, different people.
-That makes us great discussing and exchanging opinions from different areas we found interesting and we expand our horizons together by listening to each other and respecting each other’s interests.
+That makes us great discussing and exchanging opinions from different areas we found interesting, and we expand our horizons together by listening to each other and respecting each other’s interests.

-So it is vital to learn how to actively listen.
+So it is vital to learn how to listen actively.

 7. Let it Shine Through

 Anyone can claim that they love you.
 Anyone can do that, right?
-You actions are the thing that either proves or wipes your words from the earth no matter how beautiful those words and claims are.
-So it is important to really let your love shine through your actions.
+Your actions are the thing that either proves or wipes your words from the earth no matter how beautiful those words and claims are.
+So it is important to let your love shine through your actions.

 8. Freedom to Be Yourself… Here and Now

 Silly me.
-I just couldn’t wrap my mind around one simple idea: nothing will ever go EXACTLY according to the way I want.
+I couldn’t wrap my mind around a straightforward idea: nothing will ever go EXACTLY according to the way I want.
 Everyone came here with the freedom to be themselves, here and now.
 How dared I to think otherwise is bewildering to me right now… Oh, well…

 I found my unexpected encounter with an old diary very insightful and useful.
-It’s amazing that sometimes we have to look deep in our past for a glimpse of a second to realise something that is happening now, making it peculiarly obvious with that “Duh” moment.
+It’s amazing that sometimes we have to look deep in our past for a glimpse of a second to realize something that is happening now, making it peculiarly visible with that “Duh” moment.